 Besides protecting the skin and eyes from UV radiation, adequate levels of iodine can give your skin and hair a healthy glow.
-This is because iodine is involved in cellular rejuvenation.
-Healthy iodine levels also prevent hair loss because of the nutrients supplied to the thyroid gland.
+This is because iodine is involved in cellular rejuvenation .
+Healthy iodine levels also help prevent hair loss because of the nutrients supplied to the thyroid gland .
 Iodine in combination with other essential minerals such as iron, magnesium, and zinc can be a powerful internal tonic for thinning hair.

 #9.
 Iodine Maintains Strong Teeth and Bones